 Bear Lake, on the border of Utah and Idaho, has an intimidating lake monster that has become the stuff of urban legend.
 Originating with a Native American tale that a serpent-like monster lived in the lake, the story was revitalized in the late 1800s when white settlers claimed to see the creature.
 They said it was up to 90 feet in length, and one person claimed they “never saw a locomotive travel faster.”
 The legend is still active to this day, with people who still refuse to night fish on the lake.

 IDAHO FACT 54

 Idaho has an area nicknamed “the zone of death” because of its seeming lawlessness.
 Located in an uninhabited 50-mile area of Yellowstone National Park, a loophole in the law creates ambiguity on how and where a person should be tried in the event of a federal crime.
-Wyoming has complete federal jurisdiction over the park, but the sixth amendment says that a federal crime must be prosecuted in the state and district the crime was committed in.
+Wyoming has complete federal jurisdiction over the park, but the Sixth Amendment says that a federal crime must be prosecuted in the state and district where the crime was committed.
 With no one living in that area of Yellowstone National Park, you would be unable to pull a jury of your peers.
 It’s shady but unlikely to hold up…so don’t get any ideas.

 IDAHO FACT 55

 Boise State made waves when it installed the first non-green turf in the world.
 In 1986, blue turf was installed and affectionately dubbed “the smurf turf.”
 The NCAA now has an official rule named the Boise State Rule that does not ban non-traditional field colors.

 IDAHO FACT 56